 Bonus Data:No analysis would be complete without showing the histogram of the data.
 After a plot of the data by itself, the histogram provides a view into the nature of the data distribution that is not always clear from looking at the data itself.
 With that in mind Figure 5 plots the histogram of Figure 2A's data.

 As can bee seen above there is a nice 'classic' distribution that resembles the Weibull distribution.
 Other statistical data for the data in Figure 2A is (All units in Feet),

 Extra Bonus Data:It is well known that the Altitude data is even more inaccurate with GPS data, this has to do with the geometry of the satellites and the calculations involved .
-From Topographic maps I believe my Labs true elevation to be approximately 141 Feet.
+From Topographic maps I believe my Labs true elevation to be approximately 141 Feet (After accounting for the added height of the workbench, where the GPS Antenna was, from the ground elevation in my Lab).
 The GPS data for 9 hours worth of data is shown in Figure 6.

 Figure 6 – Altitude data for 9 hours worth of GPS Data.
 The test location was at approximately 141 Feet (from Topographic Maps).
 The average of this data was 136.4 Feet, suggesting a 5 foot offset in long term data, however this could be within the uncertainty of the topographic data that I used.
 The peak to peak deviation of the data over 9 hours was: 84.63 Feet.
 Just interesting to see some real, actual data.